FREE CONSULTATION

 Types of delayed colorectal cancer diagnosis claims brought to recover damages:

-• Failure to consider patient’s medical history when diagnosing
+• Failure to consider the patient’s medical history when diagnosing

 • Failure to perform a proper examination

-• Failure to refer patient to specialist for more investigation
+• Failure to refer the patient to a specialist for more investigation

 • Failure to order necessary tests